chrisfcarroll/Azure-VM-Run/README.md

+# `az ml` Quickstart
-## Use the `az` Commandline to Create Azure Resources for Machine Learning and Submit a Training Run
+## Create Azure machine learning resources and submit a run, from scratch in 10 minutes

 - *Required:* An [Azure Subscription](https://azure.com) with access to create resources
 - *Required:* The script is written in [PowerShell](https://github.com/PowerShell/PowerShell)
 - *Required:* Step 0 is to [install the az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-# Extra Quick Start

-## 1. By Using Azure's managed infrastructure for ML training
+## Option 1.
+Using Azure's managed infrastructure for ML training

 _NB to copy and paste into a non-powershell shell, replace the backtick line-continuation marks with backslash before pasting_
 ```